- 24 Aug 2023

-Dialpad Meetings uses both an automatic spam blocking system, which applies to any call entering the platform, and user-level settings that provide more granular control over how calls to your Dialpad Meetings room are handled.
+Dialpad uses both an automatic spam blocking system, which applies to any call or fax entering the platform, and user-level settings that provide more granular control over how calls and faxes to your Dialpad number are handled.

-Let's take a look at call blocking and spam prevention in Dialpad Meetings.
+Let's take a look at call blocking and spam prevention in Dialpad.

 Automatic Spam Blocking

-Dialpad Meetings relies on the spam score tied to inbound calls to determine whether or not to allow them to reach a meeting.
-Inbound calls with a spam score of 100 (the highest possible) are automatically blocked from reaching users in Dialpad Meetings.
+Dialpad relies on the spam score tied to inbound calls to determine whether or not to allow them to reach an individual user.
+Inbound calls with a spam score of 100 (the highest possible) are automatically blocked from reaching users in Dialpad.

-Reliable third-party sources feed information back to Dialpad Meetings on each inbound call, declaring the spam score.
+Reliable third-party sources feed information to Dialpad on each inbound call, declaring the spam score.